RetroGamer74/Kill-em-All-PSVita/README.md

 2º.
 Even I did my best to try to finish the game at time, there was not too much time for the VitaJam2019, and even I don't own a PSVita DevKit, so sometimes memory leaks are very difficult to identify when they only happens in PSVita and not in the Editor where you're developing, in my case Unity.
 So because of that there is a bug that can make the game crash.
 I guess the origin is in a memmory leak.
 If that happens, just restarts the game and keep playing.
 The game will use the last savegame to continue in the level you are.
 Savegames are automatically made by the game.

+## Download

+You can get it from [Releases tab](https://github.com/RetroGamer74/Kill-em-All/releases).
 ## Credits

 Me :-)